Choose your carer from our 5000+ community, and manage care easily with your MyElder account.

 - Week one: The service user’s primary carer starts.
 They live in, working up to ten hours a day, with two hours of breaks taken intermittently throughout the day.
 This first week is a trial week.
-If it doesn’t work out, the service user and family is able to cancel.
+If it doesn’t work out, the service user and family are able to cancel.

 - Week two to three: Provided everything is going well, the carer remains in place, supporting the service user with everything required to make the most of life.

 - Week five to seven: The primary carer returns.
 They’ll typically be in place for another three to four weeks.
 This working pattern will usually then continue, so everyone can get into a comfortable and familiar routine.